opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/README.md

 - Develop a strategy for encoding the file
 - Develop a strategy for promulgating the format as a standard for the geodetic community

-The work will be conducted under the auspices of the OGC CRS DWG in close collaboration with the CRS DWG project team developing the “Deformation Functional Model” (DFM).
+The work will be conducted under the auspices of the OGC CRS DWG.
+The GGXF format is intended to support geodetic gridded data used in coordinate transformations including deformation models.
+This team is working in close collaboration with the CRS DWG project team developing the “Deformation Functional Model” (DFM) that is specifying these requirements.
 On completion of the work, a Standards Working Group shall be chartered and materials passed over to the SWG for finalising into a Standard.

 # Contents